Geoinformation for Humanitarian Aid

 A pivotal supplementation for official geodata and remote sensing data, user-generated spatial data such as those provided by the OpenStreetMap project or the Social Web are becoming ever more important for efficient crisis management.
 By mashing different datasets, the resulting situation intelligence enables humanitarian relief organizations and first responders to quickly gain awareness of the situation in the aftermath of a disaster event.

 This information also plays a pivotal role in the efforts to mitigate risks, prepare for events, and limit their potential effects.
 In cooperation with users and relief workers, we are developing innovative processes and services for new analysis methods to better use this potential of different data sources.
+You can find our research papers in the publications list.

 Information about the distribution of the population in an area is of pivotal importance for humanitarian aid.
 The distribution of buildings can serve as a proxy.
 Using the smartphone app MapSwipe, even users without prior experience can identify populated areas on a satellite image.
 MapSwipe was developed as part of MSF’s (Médicins sans Frontières/Ärzte ohne Grenzen e.V.)
 Missing Maps Project, and provides a valuable groundwork for the subsequent geodata gathering in the areas.
 For analyzing and visualizing the user-generated data, we provide the web service MapSwipe Analytics.